cobeggs8735/Engineering-Computation-Lab-1/README.md

 - The file is meant for engineering/scientific students to automate data analysis and visualization tasks, especially those involving experimental data and result reporting.
 - Some functions prompt for user input (for example, choosing variables for interpolation), while others are designed for batch processing or plotting.

+## Exercise Files
+### Summary
+This folder is a collection of exercises to help students of the engineering course better develop their python programming skills by using fundamental programming concepts and computational programming.